Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 But, it still shows strange errors and stops at "pip3 install genice" (also in Nov.
 2025).

 We have noted that Debian-12 has no difficulty in compiling "pip3 install genice" and also at "genice2".
+Before installing genice, one should do:
+# python3 -m venv path/to/venv
+# path/to/venv/bin/python
+# path/to/venv/bin/pip install numpy, etc.
+# path/to/venv/bin/pip install genice.
 It generates the file mh3.exyz when one goes to "genice2 CS1...".
 (Dr. Matsumoto is the author of the Genice package).

 ### Ab-initio Siesta